 The company wanted to know what its followers were talking about and what they expect from them soon.

-Across various Facebook pages, Intel has more than 38 million fans worldwide making it critical for the brand to stay on its toes and pay to heed the voices on social media.
+Across various Facebook pages, Intel has more than 38 million fans worldwide, making it critical for the brand to stay on its toes and pay heed to the voices on social media.